Terms & Conditions

 Managing Risks and Responding to Events

 To ensure that The HyperionDev monitors risks and is ready to deal appropriately with issues which arise.
-It will do this through: The term ‘student’ is used throughout the document to describe all learners, both full and part-time in all settings, including workplace learning, learners, 14/16 learners and HE learners.
+It will do this through:

 • Understanding the nature of the threat from violent extremism and how this may impact directly or indirectly on HyperionDev.